 “What did I do?” he asked.

-“I can’t be with someone who can't decide if he wants to be with me, nor can I continue in a relationship with someone whom I cannot talk to.
-I’m tired of you telling me to stop asking questions about things that I have every right to ask about, you are after-all, sharing my bed,” I said.
+“I can’t be with someone who can't decide if he wants to be with me, nor can I continue in a relationship with someone whom I cannot talk to,"

 “I know,” I said.
-That’s why I don’t see the point in spending any more of my valuable time with you.
+That’s why I don’t see the point in continuing as we are.
 You want to share by bed, but you don't want to know anything about me.
-Being with you is a tiny step above masturbation.
-You fuck my pussy, but you do not fuck my mind.
-I can do what we do with a dildo,”
+After I come, what then?
+We cannot be close and distant at the same time Clark - you cannot just fuck my pussy, you must also fuck my mind,"

 “This kind of talk is unnecessary,” he said.